F1rrel/RenewedVillageGrowth/README.md

     - these are specifically supported industry NewGRF: Baseset (all climates), FIRS 1.4, 2, 3, 4.3
   (all economies), ECS 1.2 (any combination), YETI 0.1.6 (all except Simplified), NAIS 1.0.6, ITI 1.6, 2, XIS 0.6, OTIS 05, IOTC 0.1, LJI 0.1, WRBI 1200,
-  Real Beta, Minimalist, PIRT 2022
+  Real Beta, Minimalist, PIRS 2022
     - using RVG with any other unsupported industry set will contain proceduraly generated categories

 ## Translations